2023 Best Value Allied Health Professions Schools in Wisconsin

 Read full report on Allied Health Professions at Blackhawk Technical College

-The excellent programs at Fox Valley Technical College helped the school earn the #5 place on this year’s ranking of the best allied health professions schools in Wisconsin.
-FVTC is a large public school located in the midsize suburb of Appleton.
+A rank of #5 on this year’s list means Fox Valley Technical College is a great value for allied health professions students.
+FVTC is a fairly large public school located in the suburb of Appleton.

-In-state tuition fees for undergraduate students at FVTC are $4,746 per year.
+The average tuition and fees for an in-state undergraduate at FVTC are $4,746 a year.

 FVTC also claimed a spot on our Best Allied Health Professions Schools in Wisconsin list.
 It’s in the top 15% of all schools in this category.